Cam Newton Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- In seven matchups against the Saints, Newton averaged 192 passing yards per game, 123.5 yards higher than his over/under in Sunday's game.
+- In seven matchups against the Saints, Newton averaged 192 passing yards per game, 123.5 yards above his over/under for Sunday.

-- Newton threw a touchdown pass four times and multiple TDs in three of those contests against the Saints.
+- Newton had one touchdown pass four times and multiple TDs three times against the Saints.

 - Note: Newton's stats vs. Saints date back to 2016.

-- The 252.2 yards per game the Saints are allowing through the air makes them the NFL's 17th-ranked pass defense.
+- The 252.2 yards per game the Saints are conceding through the air makes them the NFL's 17th-ranked pass defense.

-- The Saints' defense is fourth in the NFL, conceding 1.3 passing touchdowns per game.
+- At 1.3 passing TDs conceded per game, the Saints defense is ranked fourth in the NFL.

 Recent Performances

-- Newton put together a 61-yard performance against the Buccaneers last week, completing 53.8% of his passes with one interception.
+- In last week's matchup with the Buccaneers, Newton completed 53.8% of his pass attempts for 61 yards with one interception.

-- He added five carries for 42 yards, averaging 8.4 yards per carry.
+- Newton tacked on 42 yards on five carries, averaging 8.4 yards per carry.

-- Newton has thrown for 395 passing yards over his last three games (131.7 per game) and has a 54.1% completion percentage (40-of-74), throwing one touchdown pass with three interceptions.
+- Newton has 395 passing yards (131.7 ypg) to lead Carolina, completing 54.1% of his throws and recording one touchdown pass with three interceptions over his last three games.

-- He's also figured in the ground game, with 160 rushing yards (53.3 ypg) on 30 carries with two rushing touchdowns.
+- He's also rushed 30 times for 160 yards and two touchdowns, averaging 53.3 yards per game.

 Newton's Carolina Teammates